mylabpcb/myCPU/pages/en/mycpu/introduction.md

 +	**Understanding the timings of a CPU, and the cycle of an instruction**
 +	And much more.

-In this introduction, I will discuss some aspects of the myCPU that may seem obvious to more experienced individuals.
-However, as a learning platform, it is valuable to review these elements to gain a deeper understanding of the design from a perspective similar to that of real CPUs, rather than simply viewing it as an exercise in electronic assembly.
+In this introduction, we will cover aspects of the myCPU that might seem obvious to experienced individuals.
+However, as learning platform, it's useful to review some topics to gain a deeper understanding of the design.
+In this way, we can appreciate how myCPU looks like a real CPU, rather than just seeing it as a simple electronics device.
 {: style="text-align: justify"}

 The extensive documentation provided may appear redundant or over-detailed to experienced individuals, but it is valuable for beginners or those with limited knowledge of digital electronics.